ckan/ckan/doc/apiv3.rst

 Action API
 ~~~~~~~~~~

-.. warning:: The Action API is still experimental and subject to change of URI locations, formats, parameters and results.
+.. warning:: The Action API is in beta in this release.
+Please feed back comments and problems.
+There is a known issue that incorrect parameters cause unhelpful errors with status 500.

 Overview
 --------